-As I watched my 8 year old put on his very first football helmet, all I could think of is, “football has the highest rate of concussions….”
+As I watched my 8-year-old put on his very first football helmet, all I could think of is, “football has the highest rate of concussions….”
 As his mom, I am worried (once again), but I also know that he loves football.
 He knows all the teams and the players.
 We live in Nebraska.
 Who am I kidding??
-Football is ingrained in any little kid who lives in the state.
+Football is a passion for any little kid in Nebraska.

 I don’t mean to pick on football.
 It is a fact that it has the highest rate of concussions, but your kid could get a concussion participating in virtually any activity.
 Concussions (or traumatic brain injury—TBI) can happen with a blow/jolt to the head.
 You don’t have to get knocked out to have a concussion.
 In the old days, if you got “rattled” you’d rest a little bit and then get back to your game.
 Things have changed.
 We realize that there is more to consider.